hsluv/hsluv/haxe/README.md

 # Notes

-Husl-haxe seems to work on some targets.
-Here are the tests that couldn't pass on my computer :
+This code work on some targets, but here are some tests that couldn't pass on my computer:
 - PHP : PHP7 parseInt function doesn't convert hexadecimal values anymore.

 Tests to do: